kjelloh/advent_of_code_2021/README.md

 std::vector<std::pair<Move,Cost>> apply_strategy(std::pair<State,Cost> const& state_cost, std::vector<std::pair<Move,Cost>> const& potential_steps) {
   // Rearrange the order of the potential steps to enhance our finding of a solution
-  // Asume potential_steps are valid steps (no self to self or move out of a room where pod is already home etc.) std::vector<std::pair<Move,Cost>> result{potential_steps};
+  // Assume potential_steps are valid steps (no self to self or move out of a room where pod is already home etc.) std::vector<std::pair<Move,Cost>> result{potential_steps};
   auto& [state,cost] = state_cost;
   // Invent a heuristic to assign more or less value to certain steps
-  // NOTE: I implemented a hunch about what good steps are from the example solution in the puzzle descruption.
+  // NOTE: I implemented a hunch about what good steps are from the example solution in the puzzle description.
-  //       As long as we do not drop any moves we are at least safe, but can make solviong the possible more or less time consuming
+  //       As long as we do not drop any moves we are at least safe, but can make solving the possible more or less time consuming

   // note: C++ issue with capturing a structured binding in the lambda below...
   // note: Structured binding introduces names, not variables (https://stackoverflow.com/questions/54842919/k-in-capture-list-does-not-name-a-variable?noredirect=1&lq=1 )
-  // note: Not exatly sure about the semantics though (name vs variable?)
+  // note: Not exactly sure about the semantics though (name vs variable?)
   // note: clang reports error while gcc accepts
-  // note: the following code works in both gcc and clang (capture capture by reference to varaiable state from structured binding name state) std::sort(result.begin(),result.end(),[&state=state](auto const& step1,auto const& step2){
+  // note: the following code works in both gcc and clang (capture capture by reference to variable state from structured binding name state) std::sort(result.begin(),result.end(),[&state=state](auto const& step1,auto const& step2){
     int heuristic1{0},heuristic2{0};
     auto& [move1,cost1] = step1;